bitquery/streaming-data-platform-docs/docs/usecases/tradingview-advanced-charts/component.md

 `;
 ```

 This query retrieves Open, High, Low, and Close (OHLC) data for the USDT-WETH pair from the earliest 300 records available .
 You can also retrieve the the data for any period you wish.
+To avoid outliers we filter prices using `less than ` filter, `selectWhere:{lt:20000}` since WETH-USDT price at the period was much lesser.

+**You can add code snippets to dynamically filter records based on the price range.**

 - Next, go to [App Page](https://docs.bitquery.io/docs/usecases/tradingview-advanced-charts/app/) to start building